vimalmenon/backend.completeautomate/README.md

 <summary><b>TODO Items</b> (click to expand)</summary>

-- [x] Test if it's able to generate YouTube Title, Description and Tags with multiple options
 - [ ] YouTube Metadata suggester need one more Stage For Correction or (put in pending stage for correction)
 - [ ] Find trending topic in a niche (YouTube, Google, other Social Media)
   - [ ] Use Google Trends